orlof/dcpu-admiral/README.md

 <h5>NUMBERS</h5>

-The Admiral interpreter acts as a simple calculator: you can type an expression at it and it will write the value.
+The Admiral interpreter acts as a simple calculator: you can type 'print' and an expression at it and it will write the value.
 Expression syntax is straightforward: the operators +, -, * and / work just like in most other languages (for example, Pascal or C); parentheses can be used for grouping.
 For example:

 <pre>
->2+2
+>print 2+2
 4
 ># This is a comment
->2+2 # and a comment on the same line as code
+>print 2+2 # and a comment on the same line as code
 4
->(50-5*6)/4
+>print (50-5*6)/4
 5
 ># Integer division returns the number closer to 0:
->7/3
+>print 7/3
 2
->7/-3
+>print 7/-3
 -2
 </pre>

 The equal sign ('=') is used to assign a value to a variable.
-Assigned value is displayed as result:
 <pre>
 >width=20
-20
 >height=5*9
-45
 >width*height
-900
 </pre>

-A value can be assigned to several variables simultaneously:
+Admiral treats an assignment as both an expression and as a statement.
+As an expression, its value is the value assigned to the variable.
+This is done to allow multiple assignments in a single statement, such as
 <pre>
->x = y = z = 0  # Zero x, y and z
+>x=y=z=0  # Zero x, y and z
-0
->x
-0
->y
-0
->z
+>print x,y,z
-0
+0 0 0
 </pre>

 Variables must be “defined” (assigned a value) before they can be used, or an error will occur: